-Jackson’s shopping is somewhat of a best-kept-secret.
-Whether your style is uptown chic, downtown hip, or somewhere in between, the capital city is a perfect shopping destination.
-Pop into Highland Village Shopping Center for high fashion retailers like Maison Weiss or High Cotton, or head to Swell-O-Phonic, Wilai for stylish clothing and edgy skatewear.
-Jackson’s shopping isn’t just limited to clothing; check out Beacon for goods and art supplies sourced from ethical, American-made or fair trade brands.
-Offbeat is a great spot for graphic novels, designer toys, and records.
+Whether your style is uptown chic, downtown hip or somewhere in between, the state capital is a perfect shopping destination.
+Pop into Highland Village Shopping Center for high-fashion retailers such as Maison Weiss or Cook & Love, or head to Swell-o-Phonic, Wilai, for stylish clothing and edgy skatewear.
+Jackson shopping isn’t limited to clothing; check out Beacon for goods and art supplies sourced from ethical, American-made or fair-trade brands, and OffBeat for graphic novels, designer toys and records.
 If you love a good bookstore, hit up Lemuria Books for the best selection of literature in the state.

-It’s impossible to write about things to do in Jackson without emphasizing the capital’s food.
-Indulge in soul food at Big Apple Inn or the James Beard Award-winning Bully’s Restaurant or have a taste of Mississippi barbecue at Hickory Pit, Pig and Pint, or E & L Barbeque.
-Check out some new spots that locals love like Estelle Wine and Bistro, which is known for its modern menu, or Saltine, where oysters and seafood are the highlights.
-There isn’t anything wrong with sticking to the classics either like the Mayflower Cafe, Jackson’s oldest operating restaurant, or Walker’s Drive-In, or BRAVO!
-Italian Restaurant.
+Indulge in soul food at Big Apple Inn or the James Beard Award-winning Bully’s Restaurant, or sample a Mississippi barbecue at Hickory Pit, Pig and Pint or E & L Barbeque.
+Check out spots the locals love such as Estelle Wine and Bistro, with a modern menu, or Saltine, where oysters and seafood are the highlights.
+Stick to the classics at the Mayflower Cafe, Jackson’s oldest operating restaurant, or try Walker’s Drive-In or Bravo!
+Italian Restaurant and Bar.

-Mississippi offers breathtaking scenery and outdoor fun, and despite being a bustling city, Jackson has plenty to do outside.
+Mississippi offers incredible scenery and outdoor fun, and despite being a lively city, Jackson has plenty to do outside.
 Walk along the tree-covered trails and venture down paths to Mayes Lake at LeFleur’s Bluff State Park.
-Explore the abandoned 200-acre (81-hectare) Mississippi River Basin Model in Buddy Butts Park, or hike up the Natchez Trace for a day of outdoor beauty in Jackson.
+Explore the abandoned 200-acre (81ha) Mississippi River Basin Model in Buddy Butts Park, or hike up the Natchez Trace for a day of outdoor beauty.

-You might’ve heard the rumor that everything is slower in the south, but in Mississippi’s capital city, the pace is a bit faster.
-That’s because excellent coffee fuels Jackson.
-Sneaky Beans is a local favorite that, in addition to offering coffee made from delicious locally-roasted beans, is also home to one of the best biscuits in the south.
-Another great coffee shop is Cups Espresso Cafe, which is a Jackson institution that has been serving coffee and signature drinks since 1994.
-Deep South Pops is a newer shop in town, but it’s already earned a reputation for employing the best baristas in Jackson and serving creative drinks like white chocolate lavender lattes and nitro brew coffee.
+You might’ve heard the rumor that everything is slower in the South, but here in the capital, the pace is a bit faster, fuelled by great coffee.
+Sneaky Beans is a local favorite that, in addition to offering coffee made from delicious locally roasted beans, is also home to some of the best biscuits in the South.
+Cups Espresso Cafe is a Jackson institution that’s been serving coffee and signature drinks since 1994.
+Deep South Pops is a newer kid in town, but it’s already earned a reputation for employing the best baristas in Jackson and serving creative drinks including lavender lattes and nitro brew coffee.

-Mississippi is where American music was born, and it’s still thriving in Jackson.
-Venues like Spacecamp in Midtown and Duling Hall in Fondren host some of the city’s best musicians, as well as popular touring acts.
-The Flamingo and Offbeat host music nights like The Flamingo’s recent 90s hip-hop, pop, and r&b themed dance party.
-Martin’s Restaurant and Hal and Mal’s are also popular, not-to-be-missed music venues.
+Jackson is where American music thrives.
+Venues such as Spacecamp, in Midtown, and Duling Hall, in Fondren, host the city’s best musicians as well as popular touring acts.
+The Flamingo and Offbeat host music nights such as the Flamingo’s 90s hip-hop, pop, and R&B-themed dance parties.
+Martin’s Restaurant and Hal and Mal’s are also popular.

 Jackson’s nightlife is buzzing with energy.
-For a perfect night out, start by sipping craft cocktails at The Library Lounge or on the rooftop bar at the Old Capitol Inn in downtown.
-Then explore the speakeasy-style cocktail bar Apothecary at Brent’s Drugs, or have a cold beer at the favorite local dive Sam’s Lounge.
-Next, head out to Karaoke at Ole Tavern on George Street or catch a drag show at Wonderlust.
-Then, blow off some steam and go dancing at 540 Lounge above historic Johnny T’s Bistro.
-Top off your night with a visit to F. Jones Corner for the full, bluesy, Jackson nightlife experience.
+For a perfect night out, start by sipping craft cocktails at the Library Lounge, or on the rooftop bar at the Old Capitol Inn in Downtown.
+Then explore the speakeasy-style Apothecary at Brent’s Drugs, or have a cold beer at favorite local dive Sam’s Lounge.
+Next, head out to karaoke at Ole Tavern on George Street, or catch a drag show at Wonderlust.
+Hit the dancefloor at 540 Lounge, above historic Johnny T’s Bistro, then top off your night with a visit to F Jones Corner for the full, bluesy, Jackson nightlife experience.

-Jackson has many historical sites that teach visitors about the Magnolia State’s heritage.
-Nine Mississippi Freedom Trail Markers are located throughout Jackson, highlighting points significant to the Civil Rights Movement, such as the former home of activist Medgar Evers.
-Markers for the Mississippi Blues Trail that highlight areas that were pivotal to the development of the music, such as Subway Lounge, are also in Jackson.
-Stop by the Eudora Welty House to learn about one of the south’s most beloved authors before visiting other museums to get a more in-depth look at Mississippi’s past.
+Jackson has many historic sites that teach visitors about the Magnolia State’s heritage.
+Nine Mississippi Freedom Trail Markers are located throughout the city, marking points significant to the Civil Rights Movement, including the former home of activist Medgar Evers.
+There are also markers for the Mississippi Blues Trail, which highlights areas pivotal in the development of the music scene, such as Subway Lounge.
+Stop by the Eudora Welty House to learn about one of the South’s most beloved authors before visiting other museums to get a more in-depth look at Mississippi’s past.

-The capital city is home to several impeccably curated museums.
-Learn about science at the Mississippi Museum of Natural Science, take the kids to the Mississippi Children’s Museum, explore the state’s agricultural history at the Mississippi Agriculture & Forestry Museum, or hop into the Old Capitol Museum.
-A highlight among Jackson’s museums is the Mississippi Civil Rights Museum, which serves to expose the oppression of black Mississippians throughout history and their struggle for equality that shaped the nation.
-Additionally, The Smith Robertson Museum and Cultural Center and the International Museum of Muslim Cultures are smaller venues, but are beautifully curated and worth a trip.
+The Mississippi capital is home to several brilliant museums.
+Learn about science at the Mississippi Museum of Natural Science; take the kids to the Mississippi Children’s Museum; explore the state’s agricultural history at the Mississippi Agriculture & Forestry Museum; or hop into the Old Capitol Museum.
+A highlight is the Mississippi Civil Rights Museum, which serves to expose the oppression of black Mississippians throughout history and their struggle for equality that shaped the nation.
+Additionally, the Smith Robertson Museum and Cultural Center and the International Museum of Muslim Cultures are smaller venues, but beautifully curated and worth a visit.